Skip to main content

 appId: "com.example.app"

-json, json5, toml or js/ts (exported configuration or function that produces configuration) formats also supported.
+json, json5, toml or js/ts (exported configuration or function that produces configuration) formats are also supported.

 tip